 The proposed medical office building is designed with the primary purpose of increasing access to primary and specialty care for the residents of the planning area where the facility will be located.
 It is expected that the facility will also provide services to RUSH patients in secondary service areas.
-The existing medical office building on Rush Oak Park Hospital's campus is at capacity and the need to expand services warrants the proposed project.
+The existing physician offices in the community are near capacity and with a rapidly growing patient base the need to expand services warrants the proposed project.